Security Systems

 SST 217 Computer Forensics II

-Computer Forensics II is a continuation of CRJ 115.
+Computer Forensics II is a continuation of CRJ 115 or SST 115.
 This course covers topics such as disk geometry and organization.
 Master boot sector record and volume record creation and organization, file signatures for data type identification, cyclic redundancy checksum for data integrity validation, and RSA's MD5 hash values for file authentication.
 Other subjects introduced include the UNIX "grep" search utility, search string techniques and file signature matching, and recovery of files that are intentionally deleted, hidden, or renamed.
 The course examines advanced computer-based evidentiary and "discovery" data methodologies, and includes a study of evidence identification, documentation, and chain of custody procedures.
 Prerequisite(s): CRJ 115 or SST 115

 SST 218 Computer Forensics III

-SST 230 Biometrics & Identity Theft
+SST 230 Biometrics and Identity Theft

 This course will introduce the history of biometrics, physiological/anatomical biometrics (fingerprint, iris, face hand geometry, DNA, ear, vascular, etc), behavioral biometrics (speech/voice, signature, gait, keyboard typing, human biosignal, etc), biometric sensor technology and anti-spoofing, and soft biometrics.
 Students will learn how each biometric works, and how and why different biometrics should be chosen for different applications, such as online banking, surveillance and transportation security.
 It also covers the security and privacy issue of biometrics.
 The course will provide students with an understanding of the nature and scope of Identity Theft and Computer-Related Fraud.
 Prerequisite(s): CRJ 115 or SST 115